, ,

 What makes content AI-readable is schema markup, specifically the structured data vocabulary that tells machines what a piece of content is, what it is about, and how it relates to other entities.
 The most immediately valuable schemas for most organizations are FAQ (which directly feeds AI

 answer synthesis), Product or Course or Service (which feeds product discovery queries), and LocalBusiness or Organization (which feeds location and entity queries).
+If you are curious, we did a specific study on how universities can stay visible in AI-first search

 Beyond schema, answer engine optimization means structuring the content itself to answer specific questions directly and concisely.
 A page that buries the answer to "how long does this take" in the fourth paragraph of a course description is a page an AI tool cannot confidently synthesize from.
 A page with a clearly marked FAQ block that answers the question directly is a page that becomes part of an AI tool's answer.